overvis/overvis-docs/ocp-visualizations/09-reference/README.md

 ## Visualization strings table

-Visualizations can store string values to Overvis database as key-value pairs.
+Visualizations can store string values to the Overvis database as key-value pairs.
 All stored values are loaded during the visualization start-up if `use-vis-data="yes"` specified in visualization settings tag.

 To edit the value, use Overvis API.
-Also the value can be edited by the user though dialog.
-To open the dialog, add the `on-click="edit-visdata:{{key}}"` attribute to the button.
+Also, the value can be edited by the user through the dialog window.
+To open the dialog window, add the `on-click="edit-visdata:{{key}}"` attribute to the button.

 The following attribute allows you to use stored strings.